Synapt1x/MitochondriaModel/StochasticModel/README.md

 The most up to date branch is ChangeConstants1

 ## Functions
-The main program file is SSATestAdaptiveV2.m. genRj is the function containing a list of parameters and constants for the four mitochondrial reactions.
+The main program file is SSATestAdaptiveV2.m.

+genRj.m is the function containing a list of parameters and constants for the four mitochondrial reactions.
 All changes should be made to th constants list (since the parameters were optimized for the deterministic model).

+InitializeParametersMito.m allows the user to change the initial amounts of each species.
+This function also defines the initial time for the reaction (should be kept at 0) and the change of state vectors for each reaction, which are stored in a matrix.
+All of the following values are returned to the main program.